-We Are Committed to Shareholder Oriented Corporate Governance-Our governance process ensures that the executive compensation program is appropriate maintained and updated to always meet a standard of excellence in pay-for-performance alignment.
-Specifically, a number of practices and policies are in place 1 promote the continuous improvement and accountability of our executive compensation program:
+We Are Committed to Shareholder-Oriented Corporate Governance-Our governance process ensures that the executive compensation program is appropriately maintained and updated to always meet a standard of excellence in pay-for-performance alignment.
+Specifically, a number of practices and policies are in place to promote the continuous improvement and accountability of our executive compensation program:

-- A Human Resources Committee of the Board of Directors (the "Committee") composed entirely of directors who meet the NYSE independence standards; - An executive compensation consultant, engaged by and reporting directly to the Committee; - A review of total compensation via tally sheets; - External benchmarking of compensation levels and incentive design practices; - Dividend equivalents for performance-based awards which only vest when performance measures are achieved; - Nominal perquisites that are not grossed-up for taxes; - Ongoing assessment of the relationship between risk and compensation programs; - Executive stock ownership guidelines for executives and directors, which have been attained by all, with the exception of Mr. Cave, who joined the Board October 2014 and is in process of attaining shares within the required period; - An anti-hedging policy for our executives and directors; - A shareholder-approved recoupment or "clawback" provision for cash incentive and stock compensation, which in the case of fraud or intentional misconduct t any executive at a level of vice president or above, may result in full reimbursement to Ball of any incentive compensation or cancellation of any outstandin awards to the executive; and - Change-in-control agreements with multiples that do not exceed two times pay and that require a termination of employment following a change in control ("double trigger") before severance benefits are triggered.
-Excise tax gross-ups have been eliminated for any new change-in-control agreements entered in after January 1, 2010.
+- A Human Resources Committee of the Board of Directors (the "Committee") composed entirely of directors who meet the NYSE independence standards; - An executive compensation consultant, engaged by and reporting directly to the Committee; - A review of total compensation via tally sheets; - · External benchmarking of compensation levels and incentive design practices; - Dividend equivalents for stock awards which accrue during the vesting and/or performance periods and are paid only if vesting terms and/or performance measures are achieved;

+- Nominal perquisites that are not grossed-up for taxes, unless it would be seen as customarily aligned with market to do so (e.g., an expense allowance intended to reimburse a known fixed cost); - · Ongoing assessment of the relationship between risk and compensation programs; - Executive stock ownership guidelines for executives and directors, which have been attained by all, with the exception of Ms. Ross, who joined the Board in October 2017 and is in the process of attaining shares within the required period; - · An anti-hedging policy for our executives and directors; - A shareholder-approved recoupment or "clawback" provision for cash incentive and stock compensation, which in the case of fraud or intentional misconduct by any executive at a level of vice president or above, may result in full reimbursement to Ball of any incentive compensation or cancellation of any outstanding awards to the executive; and - Change-in-control agreements with multiples that do not exceed two times pay and that require a termination of employment following a change in control ("double trigger") before severance benefits are due.
+Excise tax gross-ups have been eliminated for any new change-in-control agreements entered into after January 1, 2010.

-Composition of our NEOs in 2014-This year's NEOs are shown in the table below:
+Composition of our NEOs in 2017-This year's NEOs are shown below:

-Officers Title John A. Hayes President and CEO since 2011, elected Chairman in 2013 Scott C. Morrison SVP and CFO since 2010 Michael W. Feldser SVP and COO, Global Metal Food and Household Products Packaging since 2013 Charles E. Baker VP and General Counsel since 2004, elected Corporate Secretary in 2011 Lisa A. Pauley SVP, Human Resources and Administration since 2011
+Officers Title John A. Hayes President and CEO since 2011, elected Chairman in 2013 Scott C. Morrison SVP and CFO since 2010 Daniel W. Fisher SVP and COO, Global Beverage Packaging since December 2016 Charles E. Baker VP and General Counsel since 2004, elected Corporate Secretary in 2011 Lisa A. Pauley SVP, Human Resources and Administration since 2011

-NEO Target Compensation Awarded in 2014-After review of competitive market data based on both General Industry and Peer Group, Ball's financial an operational performance, executive compensation consultant and CEO recommendations, tally sheet analysis, executive individual performance, and internal pacomparisons, the Committee authorized the following target total compensation elements for the CEO and other NEOs:
+NEO Target Compensation Awarded in 2017-After review of competitive market data based on both General Industry and Peer Group, Ball's financial and operational performance, executive compensation consultant and CEO recommendations, tally sheet analysis, executive individual performance, and internal pay comparisons, the Committee authorized the following target total compensation elements for the CEO and other NEOs: